garethrees/garethrees.github.com/_posts/2013-01-18-deploy-any-branch-with-capistrano.md

 Dir.glob('config/deploy/recipies/*.rb').each { |recipe| load recipe }
 ```

-## Automatically pointing to the current release
+## Automatically Pointing to the Current Release

 Each time a branch is deployed, we'll have Capistrano point a symlink to the branch.
 This will reside in in the top level of the `:deploy_root` directory.